pebreo/pebreo.github.io/endgame/partX-why.md

 Security and stability: Having a secure financial foundation allows Innovators to focus on their ideas without the constant worry of basic needs.
 This security fosters a sense of freedom and confidence to pursue unconventional paths.
 Breaking free from constraints: Financial limitations can stifle innovation.
 Increased resources can remove these constraints, allowing Innovators to explore their ideas more freely.

 Now, the implications are staggering if we apply to the entire world.
 When all our needs met we end up with a planet of innovators!
+Is it even possible to create a win-win situation using this knowledge?
+Yes!

 ## Blending Social and Monetary Currency: A Richer Perspective
 TODO: explain & rewrite below